Wondering what to take to mexico?

 Longer answer: As a general rule, driving in Mexico is considered safe, however, there’s the obvious caveat to that…

-Since you will be driving in another country, you should take the time to familiarize yourself with Mexico driving laws, ask the agent at your car rental company for advice, and head to this article for 12 practical Mexico Driving Tips that will help you with how to drive in Mexico.
+Since you will be driving in another country, you should take the time to familiarize yourself with Mexico driving laws and customs.
+Head to Renting A Car in Mexico: Everything You Need to Know, for 10 Useful Mexico Driving Tips that will help you with how to drive in Mexico.

 🚗💨 Need a rental car in Mexico?
 Book with Discover Cars!